 3. Plan What to Say, and to Whom

 When returning to work after drug rehab, you get to decide how much detail about your recovery you want to divulge, and to whom.
 If you’re returning to a previous job, your coworkers may already know some details.
 Still, practice what you’re going to say.
-Maybe you’re more comfortable with a vague explanation, like “I had some medical issues to work through.”
-Or maybe you prefer to share the full truth with some but not all your colleagues.
+Maybe you’re more comfortable with a vague explanation, like, “I had some medical issues to work through.”.
+Or perhaps you prefer to share the full truth with some, but not all, of your colleagues.
 Don’t feel pressured to disclose more than necessary.

-Perhaps you’re also worried about the social stigma surrounding addiction and rehab.
+You may also be worried about the social stigma surrounding addiction and rehab.
 Prepare for negative reactions, but also try to celebrate positive reactions or improvements in work relationships due to your sobriety.

 4. Rehab During Employment: Know Your Rights